pedalion/treebanks/README.md

 * Aesopos: some fables – annotated by Colin Swaelens
 * Parts of Genesis in the Septuagint translation – annotated by Jonas Roose
 * Euripides' Medea – annotated by Toon Van Hal and the KU Leuven Ba3-students (2018-2019)
-* Pseudo-Lucianus: the mule – annotated by Alek Keersmaekers
 * Batrachomyomachia – annotated by Colin Swaelens

 ## Credits